jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 While data structure code can be intimidating, just take a look at the implementation for a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list#Inserting_a_node), the visual diagram of nodes and reference links made sense to me.
 I could see how his diagram and corresponding implementation were two representations of the same concept.
 It clicked.
 My grades improved dramatically in the midterms and the remaining homework.
 I think I ended up with the highest grade in the class.

 While we didn’t have terms such as _class_, _instance_ or _object_ in 1982, my professor presented data structures graphically using the equivalent of _instances_, whereas the accompanying implementation was the using the equivalent of _classes_.
+I visualize data structures as instances because most data structures don't contain too many classes.
+A Linked List is a Node with a pointer to a Node.
+A Tree is also a Node with a pointer to a left sub-Tree and a pointer to a right sub-Tree.

 I suspect that data structures are presented in academia these days as _classes_ and _instances_.